leiwu0/course.math_theory_nn/README.md

     - Why is the result important and significant compared with other papers?
     - What is the limitation of the result?
     - What is the potential research direction inspired by the paper?

+ You are required to give a presentation (15%) and submit a report of 3 pages (30%).

 - **Scribe notes** (10%): You are asked to scribe a note in LaTeX.
 The scribe notes can be done in pairs.
 Please use this [template](template/):